Fedora Project: Governance

 The Fedora Project is not a separate legal entity or organization; Red Hat retains liability for its actions.
-The Fedora Council is currently the top-level community leadership and governance body.
+The Fedora Council is the top-level community leadership and governance body.
 The Council is composed of a mix of representatives from different areas of the project, named roles appointed by Red Hat, and a variable number of seats connected to medium-term project goals.
 The previous governance structure (Fedora Board) comprised five Red Hat appointed members and five community-elected members.
 Additionally, Fedora Project leader had a veto power over any board decision; in the current model, all voting members can block on issues, with a valid reason.
 Red Hat at one point announced intentions to create a separate Fedora Foundation to govern the project, but after consideration of a variety of issues, canceled it in favor of the board model currently in place.

 The community is also involved in organizing lower levels of leadership, both the Fedora Engineering Steering Committee (FESCo) and the Mindshare Committee (responsible for technical and community oversight, respectively) are community-elected bodies which manage significant portions of the project.

 The project facilitates online communication among its developers and community members through public mailing lists and wiki pages.
 It also coordinates two main events, known as the Fedora Users and Developers Conference (FUDCon) and Flock (or Flock to Fedora).
 FUDCon is a free software event held at different locations in the two designated regions of Latin America and Asia/Pacific.
 Typically, it revolves around some combination of conferencing, social events, and a hackathon.
 Flock is a similar event which replaced FUDCon in North America and Europe/the Middle East.
 Task-specific, flexibly scheduled events known as Fedora Activity Days also gather many project contributors together in various regions.

 Sub-projects

 Extra Packages for Enterprise Linux (EPEL)

-EPEL is a repository of extra packages published by the Fedora project, which can be expected to work in RHEL and RHEL-compatible systems.
+EPEL is a repository of extra packages published by the Fedora project, which can be expected to work in Red Hat Enterprise Linux (RHEL) and Red Hat Enterprise Linux derivatives systems.

 EPEL is organised by a Fedora Special Interest Group.
 EPEL packages are usually based on their Fedora counterparts and will never conflict with or replace packages in the base Enterprise Linux distributions.
-EPEL uses much of the same infrastructure as Fedora, including buildsystem, bugzilla instance, updates manager, mirror manager and more.
+EPEL uses much of the same infrastructure as Fedora, including buildsystem, Bugzilla instance, updates manager, mirror manager and more.